A Mid-Century Modern Renovation Refreshes a Brooklyn Co-op

-• Where: Clinton Hill neighborhood in Brooklyn, New York
+• Where: Clinton Hill, Brooklyn, New York

 Written in partnership with Sweeten homeowners